 Pre-Migration: Strategic Planning and Preparation

 With this proactive approach, you can identify the problems early.
-Here are the key steps to follow for a seamless migration process.
+Here are the key steps to follow for a seamless website migration process.

 1. Create an SEO Migration Plan